 The Bestway above ground pool that we bought is 15′ in diameter and 48″ high.
 This is a foot bigger and 6 inches deeper than our previous pool.
 I am very excited to have those 6 extra inches of water!
 We started putting the pool together last night, while BBQing some beef spare ribs…yum!
 We will probably finish the assembly tomorrow, since we have other stuff going on today.
 We could have gotten it all finished yesterday, but we got a late start and once it got dark it was too hard to see what we were doing.

-Setting up your Above Ground Pool
+How Easy is Setting up your Above Ground Pool?

+The answer is, Pretty darn easy.
+It might take an hour or two from beginning to end, but it is so worth the result.
 First thing you will want to do is find a nice level spot for your pool.
 Here is quick video showing the basics on how to accomplish this.

 The new pool comes with a ground cover to place the pool on.
 You can also use heavy duty tarps if you would like.